 What have we learned

-For Off-grid: Under the green transition scenario, sustainable off-grid solutions could deliver electricity access to 88 million Nigerians by 2030.
-This is only possible through an unprecedented speed and scale of transition in the off-grid sector.
-For this to be realised, financial flows from grid-connected investments would need to shift rapidly to off-grid systems, grid expansion plans need to be coordinated with the roll-out of off-grid solutions, and standards and skills need to be improved dramatically in the sector.
+In the off-grid sector, the study reveals that sustainable off-grid solutions have the capacity to provide electricity access to 88 million Nigerians by 2030.
+However, this would require an unprecedented scale and speed of transition in the off-grid sector.
+Key factors for success include redirecting financial investments from grid-connected projects to off-grid systems, coordinating grid expansion plans with off-grid solutions, and enhancing standards and skills in the sector.